gitsome/bash-scripting/notes/01_USER_ACCOUNTS.md

 Rules for variable names:

-- Can only consiste of letters, numbers, and the underscore
+- Can only consist of letters, numbers, and the underscore
 - Cannot start with a number

 Variable interpolation is only accessible using quotes!